liu-yijia/cs411_project/docs/user_story/case_2.md

 ## User Story 2: Link Spotify and Uber Account

-1. Log in to user's Spotify account.
-2. Give consent to access user's Spotify account.
-3. Log in to user's Uber account.
+First, the user is prompted to log in to user's Spotify and Uber account.

+Case 1: If the user has both Spotify and Uber account.
-4. Give consent to access user's Uber account.
+Prompt the user to log in both of the accounts and give consent to access user's Spotify and Uber account.

+Case 2: If the user does not have Spotify or Uber account.
+Prompt the user to create a Spotify account and a Uber account.
+Then ask for consent to link both accounts to the webapp.